Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

 Neat.

-Now, if the receiver receives a request (and sends it off further the line) similar to the one below...
+Now, if the receiver receives a request (and sends it off further down the line) similar to the one below...

 ~~~bash
 curl -d '{"path":"/unknown_people/unknown220.jpg"}' http://192.168.99.100:30251/image/post
 ~~~

-...it will look for an image called unknown220.jpg under `/unknown_people`, locate an image in the known_folder that corresponds to the person on the unknown image and return the name of the image that matched.
+...it will look for an image called unknown220.jpg under `/unknown_people`, locate an image in the known_folder that corresponds to the person in the unknown image and return the name of the image that matches.

-Looking at logs you should see something like this:
+Looking at logs, you should see something like this:

 ~~~bash
 # Receiver